Blog post

 5. Insist that you are involved in every strategic meeting so you can consider the people implications when the business direction and strategy are being developed.

 6. Set out programmes to train your managers how to interview properly.
-Interviewing is a skill that should be learnt and not a God-given gift that comes with being appointed a manager.
+Interviewing is a skill that should be learnt.

-7. Work out how much the company and each department spends on recruitment each year, work out the average cost of hire and use this as a metric for you and your managers to be measured against.
+7. Work out how much the company and each department spend on recruitment each year.
+Uncover the average cost of hire and use this as a metric for you and your managers to be measured against.

-9. Develop a behavioural framework for your company, involve everyone in the creation of this and then train people how to hire against it, manage against it and reward against it.
+9. Develop a behavioural framework for your company.
+Involve everyone in the process and train people on how to hire, manage and reward.

-10. Ensure that each person knows your core behaviours and how these behaviours are used in the company, this will drive the culture of your company.
+10. Ensure that each person knows your core behaviours to improve your company culture.

-11. Get to understand the aspirations of the managers and employees in your business and how they align with the aspirations of the company (taking their ability into consideration.
+11. Get to understand the aspirations of the managers and employees in your business and out how they align with the company.

 12. Always when communicating communicate the truth!
 This generates trust and trust is essential for success.

-15. Remember once the dialogue stops and the situation becomes legalistic in approach no one wins (except in extreme cases where the lawyers win handsomely!)
+15. Remember once the dialogue stops and the situation becomes legalistic in approach no one wins.

 These are 15 pointers to help HR professionals to be able to contribute to a business and gradually move away from being seen as a cost.
 HR professionals should be seen as a cost reduction centre.